Colombia: Three Andean Mountain Ranges

 DAY 1: ARRIVAL BOGOTA TO CALI

 Welcome to Colombia!
 We start off our Colombia birding tour at the El Dorado International Airport in Bogotá.
 From here, we hop on a local flight to Cali, which is located in the Cauca Valley.
-Upon our arrival, we will visit the Chicoral region at 1,800 m of elevation.
-There we will have the chance to see Colombian ChachalacaUniform AntshrikeChestnut-fronted MacawCrested Quetzal and Golden-winged Manakin, among other birds.
+This afternoon, we will enjoy birding in the foothills west of Cali, there we will have the chance to see Colombian ChachalacaUniform AntshrikeChestnut-fronted MacawCrested Quetzal and Golden-winged Manakin, among other birds.

 DAY 2: ANCHICAYA